 In 2007, the Minister of Natural Resources of Canada approved the NWMO recommendation for adaptive phased management (APM), which is both a technical method and a management system that can be adapted to changing technology and science and to evolving public policy.
 Its ultimate technical objective is the centralized containment and isolation of used nuclear fuel in a deep geological repository.

 In 2008, the NWMO initiated a nation-wide public dialogue to determine the process to be used to select a geological storage site.
 In 2009, the NWMO held consultations concerning a siting process based on that dialogue.
 Information sessions were held in four Canadian provinces, including Québec (Montréal, Trois-Rivières and Québec).
 The selection process was finalized in 2010.
-Some twenty proposals were considered, and the NWMO is now conducting preliminary assessments of the fitness of each of the nine different sites still under study.
+Some twenty proposals were considered, and the NWMO is now conducting preliminary assessments of the fitness of each of the five different sites still under study.